threenine/rea-intelligence/static/posts/global-economic-reset.md

 As a species, we all need to accept some responsibility and wake up to the fact we need to treat our planet better but, there is no one person or culture that we need to blame here.

 The entire human race, irrespective of nationality, culture, creed or race need to take full brunt of the burden because each and every single one of us are share the responsibility for it.
+Primarily because we have all been complicit in creating the conditions for Covid-19 evolve.

 ## Viral Economic Impact